Skip to content

 Project Functionality

-1. Replace the official api.py file to implement SRT subtitle output with timestamps.
+1. Replaces the official api.py file to enable timestamped SRT subtitle output.

-2. Connect to video translation and dubbing software for use.
+2. Connects to video translation and dubbing software for seamless integration.

-This api.py ignores emotion recognition and only supports Chinese, Japanese, Korean, and English speech recognition.
+The api.py in this project omits emotion recognition processing and only supports the recognition of Chinese, Japanese, Korean, and English speech.

-1. Deploy using the official source code method, supporting deployment on Windows/Linux/MacOSX.
-For specific tutorials, please refer to the SenseVoice project homepage: https://github.com/FunAudioLLM/SenseVoice.
-After deployment, download the api.py file from this project and overwrite the api.py file included in the official package (If you want to use it in video translation software, you must overwrite it, otherwise you will not get subtitles with timestamps).
+1. Deploy using the official source code method, which supports deployment on Windows, Linux, and MacOSX.
+Refer to the SenseVoice project page for specific tutorials: https://github.com/FunAudioLLM/SenseVoice.
+After deployment, download the api.py file from this project and overwrite the api.py file included in the official package (Required for use with video translation software; otherwise, timestamped subtitles will not be generated.).

-2. Deploy using the Windows integration package, only supporting deployment on Windows 10/11.
-Download the compressed package from the right side of this page: https://github.com/jianchang512/sense-api/releases, extract it, and double-click run-api.bat to use the API, or double-click run-webui.bat to open the web interface.
+2. Deploy using the Windows integrated package, which only supports deployment on Windows 10/11.
+Download the compressed package from the right side of this page: https://github.com/jianchang512/sense-api/releases.
+After extracting, double-click run-api.bat to use the API, or double-click run-webui.bat to open the web interface.

 Using the API